OzmoOzmo/CastleHKCArduinoRKP/README.md

 A HKC SecureWatch Alarm compatible Remote Keypad that makes Alarm functions accessible via any desktop or modern mobile phone browser.

-Currently in the analysis stage - but hopefully the same functionality that exists with the CastleAritechArduinoRKP project can be made work here also.
+Currently working.
+More features being added.

-ie. Allows you to remote arm/disarm the panel as well as view logs etc.
+This project allows you to remote arm/disarm the panel as well as view logs etc.
+Basically everything that can be done from the real keypad.

-Also Emails you when an Alarm happens.
+It also Emails you when an Alarm happens.

-To compile, place all in a folder called "CastleAritechArduinoRKP" and open the "CastleAritechArduinoRKP.ino" in Arduino IDE.
+To compile, place all in a folder called "CastleHKCArduinoRKP" and open the "CastleHKCArduinoRKP.ino" in Arduino IDE.

-No libraries are required.
+No libraries are required - just a standard Arduino IDE installation.

-The circuit required is in the HowTo Notes Folder.
+The circuit required to be made is in the HowTo Notes Folder.

+The status of this project is being blogged on www.boards.ie

 April 2015